Last Updated: [December 31, 2019]

 Authorizing us to retrieve and import information from you, another user or other third party on your behalf.

 Our Service also gathers information whenever you visit, log in or otherwise interact with us.
 As with other websites and interactive services, whenever you interact with our Services, your computer, mobile phone or tablet (a “Device”) and its software transmits a “request” to us.
-That request includes non-personal information received from your Device (and its software) necessary for us to identify and appropriately route the information your Device is requesting.
+That request includes information received from your Device (and its software) necessary for us to identify and appropriately route the information your Device is requesting.
 These “requests” and “replies” are present on all websites and Internet services.
 Therefore, whenever you:

 Visit and navigate through our Services;